The exact cause of postnatal depression is not known. Research suggests that there are some factors that contribute to it.

 Changes in lifestyle

 The birth of a baby brings changes to your life.
-New babies are hard work.
+Newborn babies are hard work.
 You are dealing with the constant demands of feeding, bathing, crying and putting your baby to sleep.
 This usually means you lose a lot of sleep.

 It may take time for you to find ways to adjust to your changed circumstances.